-Independent Non-Executive Chairman, aged 59
+Independent Non-Executive Chairman, aged 60

 Stephen East joined the Board in September 2009, becoming Chairman of the Company in 2014.
 He previously served as Finance Director of MEPC plc and as Finance Director of Woolworth Group plc.
-He serves on the board of Genesis Housing Association and he has previously held non-executive appointments with Regus Group plc, Star Energy Group plc, CQS Diversified Fund Limited, Marwyn Asset Management Partners plc and Snoozebox Holdings plc.
+He has previously held non-executive appointments with Regus Group plc, Star Energy Group plc, CQS Diversified Fund Limited, Genesis Housing Association, Marwyn Management Partners plc and Snoozebox Holdings plc.
 Stephen is a Chartered Accountant and a Fellow of the Association of Corporate Treasurers.
 Stephen also chaired the Remuneration Committee during the year and he serves on the Audit Committee and Nomination Committee.